The City of Port Phillip's landscape was once dominated by indigenous plants and animals and is now replaced by urban development.

 How to encourage biodiversity in your garden

-Read our Grow Wild guide (PDF 3.9MB) with native species to create a habitat garden in your backyard, balcony or school.
+Discover native species and create a habitat garden in your backyard, balcony or school with our Grow Wild guide (PDF 3.9MB).

-The Eco Centre team reveal some surprises in these videos that may make you see and appreciate the wildlife around you in new ways.
+The Eco Centre team reveal some surprises in the following videos that may make you see and appreciate the wildlife around you in new ways.

 The Port Phillip EcoCentre has many great videos on bird watching, creating habitats, and ways to look after our local environment.